Starting over at 50 and broke. How to reset and rebuild your finances at 50.

 Using your network would be a good place to start to see who has any opportunities out there that might be right for you.

-You could look at finding a 9-5 style job, either full-time or part-time and or also look at starting your own side hustle to earn income.
+You could look at finding a 9-5 style job, either full-time or part-time, or starting your own side hustle to earn income.

 Creating your own job and, even better, an asset that earns you money while you sleep might be a great way to form the type of work that doesn’t feel like work.